Last Updated on April 26, 2023 by Bestusefultips

 Settings > Apps > Find the Bluetooth in system apps > Storage > Clear cache.

-If you still find your device name, clear your Bluetooth devices name from your phone or car and then again pair from your Galaxy S9 and S9 Plus.
+If you still find your device name, clear your Bluetooth device name from your phone or car and then again pair from your Galaxy S9 and S9 Plus.

 Settings > Connections > Bluetooth > Paired device > Settings > Forget.

-Now restart your Galaxy S9 and again turn on Bluetooth, search your device name, and try to pair it with a car or other accessories.
+Now restart your Galaxy S9 and turn on Bluetooth again.
+Search your device name and pair it with a car or other accessories.
 If none of the above methods fix Galaxy S9 and Samsung S9 Bluetooth problems, try the below-given way.

 Reset Network Settings